-On 26 March 2013, Aberdeen Offshore Wind Farm Limited (AOWFL) received consent from the Scottish Ministers under Section 36 (S.36) of the Electricity Act 1989 for the construction and operation of the European Offshore Wind Deployment Centre (EOWDC - also known as the Aberdeen Offshore Wind Farm) and on 15 August 2014 a marine licence was attained under section 25 of the Marine (Scotland) Act 2010 (reference 04309/16/0).
+On 26 March 2013, Aberdeen Offshore Wind Farm Limited (AOWFL) received consent from the Scottish Ministers under Section 36 (S.36) of the Electricity Act 1989 for the construction and operation of the European Offshore Wind Deployment Centre (EOWDC - also known as the Aberdeen Offshore Wind Farm) and on 15 August 2014 a Marine Licence was attained under section 25 of the Marine (Scotland) Act 2010 (reference 04309/16/0).
 This Marine Licence was most recently varied on 30 September 2016 (reference 04309/16/1).

 The Development is located approximately 2 to 4.5 km offshore to the north east of Aberdeen, Scotland, within Aberdeen Bay.
-The Offshore Export Cables (OECs) will each be between 3.7 - 4.4 km long (maximum total length ~8 km) and will reach landfall at the adjacent coastline in Aberdeen Bay (at one of two landfall options located at Blackdog) (Figure 1).
+The Offshore Export Cables (OECs) will each be between 3.7 - 4.4 km long (maximum total length ~8 km) and will reach landfall at the adjacent coastline in Aberdeen Bay located at Blackdog (Figure 1).